 22q11.2DS ("22q") Quick Facts

-Here is the infographic that our team shared with everyone at the University Health Network from November 20 to 27, 2021.
-Please feel free click to download it in jpg or pdf format.
+Please feel free click to download the following infographic in jpg or pdf format.
 Together, let’s raise awareness for 22q!

 What is 22q11.2 Deletion Syndrome (22q11.2DS)?

 22q11.2DS or 22q stands for 22q11.2 deletion syndrome.

 |22||Chromosome 22 (the smallest of the human chromosomes, in every cell of the body)|